Dan-Hustmyer/coursera-iot/README.md

 # coursera-iot
-For peer graded assignments to be shared
+_For peer graded assignments to be shared_

+Files Uploaded:
+- IdentifyADevice.pdf - Peer Graded Assignment #1